 - 1 lb ground beef, chicken, or turkey

-- 2 ½ tbsp low FODMAP taco seasoning (homemade or store-bought)
+- 2 ½ tablespoon low FODMAP taco seasoning (homemade or store-bought)

 - ⅓ cup water